OpenRussian.org

 To sentence, condemn.

-Example: Я приговорить тебя обратно в ад! - I condemn you back to Hell!
+Я приговорить тебя обратно в ад!

-The verb пригова́ривать in Russian means "to chant" or "to mutter" in a repetitive or ritualistic way, often in a monotonous or formulaic manner.
+Info: The verb пригова́ривать in Russian means "to chant" or "to mutter" in a repetitive or ritualistic way, often in a monotonous or formulaic manner.
 It can also refer to speaking or stating something in a fixed, repeated phrase, sometimes with the connotation of a legal or official context (such as in the case of a judge pronouncing a sentence).
 In this case, пригова́ривать is related to the idea of "pronouncing" or "delivering" something, like a verdict.

 Examples